Yucca with Garlic Sauce: Yucca con Mojo

 In Cuba and the Hispanic Caribbean, yucca con mojo is served alongside rice and beans and roast pork

-Recipe courtesy Maricel Presilla
+Recipe courtesy of Maricel Presilla